Reducing road traffic noise

 Operation and design of roads and facilities

 The NSW Road Noise Policy (RNP), prepared by Department of Environment, Climate Change and Water is a cabinet endorsed document administered by the Environment Protection Authority.
 It presents the NSW Government’s approach to the assessment of road traffic noise.
-The document presents noise criteria for noise sensitive receivers near different road types and requires a feasible and reasonable approach to noise mitigation on new projects.
-Transport for NSW guidelines support the RNP and outline how criteria are applied and the feasible and reasonable approach is applied to its projects.
+The document presents noise criteria for noise sensitive receivers near different road categories and requires a feasible and reasonable approach to noise mitigation on new projects.
+Transport for NSW guidelines support the RNP and outline how criteria are applied and the feasible and reasonable approach are implemented on its projects.

 The NSW Noise Policy for industry (PDF, 1.41 MB) (NPfI), also administered by the EPA, outlines NSW government criteria and assessment methodology for noise from fixed sites and facilities.
 It is utilised for the assessment road infrastructure facilities such as truck stops, bus lay overs, ventilation portals and sub-stations, etc.